PNeekeetah/DesigningDataIntensiveApplications/Chapter10_part3.md

 - Tez/ Spark / Flink don't store an intermediate state / if a job fails, they either recompute from data that is still available (a prior intermediary stage ) or they recompute from the original data
 - these frameworks keep track of how data was computed
 - Spark uses the resilient distributed dataset abstraction for tracking data ancestry
-- Flink checkpoints operator state ( can resum,e from  that state)
+- Flink checkpoints operator state ( can resume from  that state)
 - When recomputing data, is the computation deterministic ?
 If yes, attempt from the last known checkpoint, otherwise kill all downstream operators
 - Using clocks, reading hash sets and using statistical algorithms all represent sources of non-determinism - you have to avoid these to build reliable worflows
 - If intermediary state is small enough, you're better off storing it than recomputing it